dbarkan-coursera/part-3-assignment-wearables/codebook.md

   - Field 2 is either 'body' or 'gravity', determined by which of these terms appears in the original variable name.
 As indicated in `features_info.txt`, the original acceleration signal was separated into these two categories.
-  - Field 3 is either 'body' or 'gyro', determined by which of these terms appears in the original variable name.
+  - Field 3 is either 'acc' or 'gyro', determined by which of these terms appears in the original variable name.
 As indicated in `features_info.txt`, these reflect whether the feature came from the accelerometer or the gyroscope.
   - Field 4 is either 'raw' or 'jerk'.
 If 'Jerk' appears in the original variable name, then this